ueco-jb/ueco-jb/README.md

 I'm Jakub - Software Engineer & Startup Founder.

-Blockchain and smart contract engineer with 10+ years of professional IT experience, including 5+ years in crypto and 6 years working in Rust and Go.
+Senior engineer with 10+ years of professional IT experience, including 5+ years in crypto and 6 years working in Rust and Go.
 DeFi and FOSS advocate.

 My specialization is decentralized finance.
 I've designed and written several protocols with successful launches.